What did Joe Biden accomplish as president?

 Reshaping the judiciary

-Capitalizing on Democrats' Senate majority, the Biden White House has prioritized judiciary reform.
-As noted by ABC News, the administration has outpaced the three previous administrations while placing more than 100 new judges — many of them women and/or people of color — on the bench at both the appellate and, in the case of Justice Ketanji Brown Jackson, the Supreme Court level.
+Capitalizing on Democrats' then-Senate majority, the Biden White House prioritized judiciary reform as a major feature of his administration.
+As noted by ABC News, the administration outpaced its three predecessors by placing more than 100 new judges — many of them women and/or people of color — on the bench at both the appellate and, in the case of Justice Ketanji Brown Jackson, the Supreme Court level.

 He walks the line

-While Biden has long touted himself as “the most pro-union president In American history,” his executive track record when it comes to labor organizing has left many in his base underwhelmed, particularly after he helped avert a major railway workers strike over the objections of workers and progressive lawmakers alike.
+While Biden touted himself as "the most pro-union president In American history," his executive track record when it comes to labor organizing left many in his base underwhelmed, particularly in 2022 after he helped avert a major railway workers strike over the objections of workers and progressive lawmakers alike.
 Nearly a year later, though, Biden made history as the first sitting president to walk a picket line, when he joined striking United Auto Workers Local 174 in Belleville, Michigan, in September 2023.
-“The middle class built the country,” Biden said to the striking workers, adding that “unions built the middle class.”
-Biden's visit, historic as it was, was also a savvy election-cycle effort to woo “perhaps the most prominent labor union that has yet to formally support his reelection bid,” said the Times.
+"The middle class built the country," Biden said to the striking workers, adding that "unions built the middle class."

 Ukraine and Russia

-Internationally, the bulk of Biden's focus has been on supporting Ukraine in its war against Russia's years-long invasion attempt, both in terms of providing continual military aid, as well as spearheading a broader coalition of multinational support.
-Biden "deserves enormous credit for the consistency and scale of US and allied support for Ukraine since Russian leader Vladimir Putin's February 2022 full-scale invasion, without which Kyiv might already be lost," The Atlantic Council said.
-In no small part thanks to his work supporting Ukraine, Biden has "reestablished the United States' credentials as the world's leading democracy and reclaimed the nation's commitment to upholding a liberal international order," The Council on Foreign Relations said.
+Internationally, the bulk of Biden's focus was on supporting Ukraine in its war against Russia's years-long invasion attempt, both in terms of providing continual military aid and spearheading a broader coalition of multinational support.
+Biden "deserves enormous credit for the consistency and scale of U.S. and allied support for Ukraine since Russian leader Vladimir Putin's February 2022 full-scale invasion, without which Kyiv might already be lost," The Atlantic Council said.
+In no small part thanks to his work supporting Ukraine, Biden "reestablished the United States' credentials as the world's leading democracy and reclaimed the nation's commitment to upholding a liberal international order," The Council on Foreign Relations said.

-Just weeks after ending his reelection campaign this summer, Biden was able to celebrate "one of the most important breakthroughs of his time in office" for helping orchestrate an historically massive prisoner swap between the United States and Russia, Foreign Policy said.
+Even after ending his reelection campaign in the summer of 2024, Biden was able to celebrate "one of the most important breakthroughs of his time in office" for orchestrating an historically massive prisoner swap between the United States and Russia, Foreign Policy said.
 The swap was a "major diplomatic achievement and legacy-defining moment for President Joe Biden less than six months before he leaves office," CNN said.

 Despite campaign promises in both 2020 and 2022 to codify federal abortion access ultimately struck down by the Supreme Court in Dobbs v.
-Jackson Women's Health Organization, Biden has thus far been unable to deliver legislative action to ensure access to reproductive healthcare, stymied, in part, by the 60-vote threshold in the Senate and the unwillingness from members of his own party to circumvent filibuster rules.
+Jackson Women's Health Organization, Biden was unable to deliver legislative action to ensure access to reproductive healthcare, stymied, in part, by the 60-vote threshold in the Senate and the unwillingness from members of his own party to circumvent filibuster rules.

-The president has also failed to deliver on his effort to deliver comprehensive immigration reform, which he'd prioritized on his first day in office with the U.S. Citizenship Act of 2021, arguing during a February speech that "congressional Republicans have refused to consider my comprehensive plan."
+Biden also failed to deliver on his effort to deliver comprehensive immigration reform, which he had prioritized on his first day in office with the U.S. Citizenship Act of 2021, arguing during a February speech that "congressional Republicans have refused to consider my comprehensive plan."

-Biden also conspicuously removed his campaign proposal for free community college from the massive spending bill (though he stressed at the time that he is “not going to give up on community colleges as long as I'm president”), and has largely failed to stymie conservative lawmakers' efforts to link his administration to his son Hunter Biden's various business ventures, some of which may have run afoul of lobbying regulations.
-Despite a lack of compelling evidence connecting the White House with the younger Biden's machinations, Republicans have continued to make the president's family — and his own alleged criminality — a centerpiece of their election-year messaging, threatening impeachment and prosecution as the administration works to portray itself as conspicuously above the fray.
+Biden also conspicuously removed his campaign proposal for free community college from the massive spending bill (though he stressed at the time that he was "not going to give up on community colleges as long as I'm president"), and largely failed to stymie conservative lawmakers' efforts to link his administration to his son Hunter Biden's various business ventures, some of which may have run afoul of lobbying regulations.

-Still, no matter which priorities the administration has left unchecked so far, the president himself is choosing to focus on his wins.
-Asked after the midterms whether he planned to change tactics to convince the public that he has, contrary to popular sentiment, accomplished a lot, Biden said he'd change "nothing, because they're just finding out what we're doing."
+Still, no matter what priorities the administration left unchecked, the president himself chose to focus on his wins.
+Asked after the 2022 midterms whether he planned to change tactics to convince the public that he had, contrary to popular sentiment, accomplished a lot, Biden said he would change "nothing, because they're just finding out what we're doing."

 Sign up for Today's Best Articles in your inbox